jonabc/channels/README.md

 // results == []int{1,2}
 ```

 Batch N values from the input channel into an array of N values in the output channel.
-The output channel will have capacity $`cap(input channel) / batchSize`$.
-The output channel is closed once the input channel is closed and a partial batch is sent to the output channel, if a partial batch exists.
+The output channel is unbuffered by default, and will be closed when the input channel is closed and drained.
+If a partial batch exists when the input channel is closed, the partial batch will be sent to the output channel.

 ### BatchValues (Blocking)